1948 Winter Olympics: Impact of World War II

 Sapporo, Japan had been the choice for the 1940 Winter Games.
 In 1938, the Japanese decided to decline the invitation to host the Games claiming that preparations for the Olympic Games were draining the country's resources.
 The IOC turned to the host of the 1936 Games, Garmisch-Partenkirchen, which would make it the only city to host consecutive Games.
-This became impractical when Germany invaded Poland on September 1, 1939; subsequently Germany withdrew its bid to host the Games.
+This became impractical when Germany invaded Poland on 1 September 1939; subsequently Germany withdrew its bid to host the Games.
 Finland believed it could host the Games and extended an invitation to the IOC, but the Soviet Union's invasion of Finland ended all hope of an Olympic Games in 1940.
 The 1944 Winter Olympics had been awarded to Cortina d'Ampezzo, Italy in 1939.
-As the war continued, this proved to be impractical and the second consecutive olympiad passed without a celebration of the Games.
+As the war continued, this proved impractical, and the second consecutive olympiad passed without celebrating the Games.
 The IOC was presented with two possible host cities for the first post-war Games: Lake Placid, United States and St. Moritz, Switzerland.
-The IOC decided to award the Games to Switzerland, a neutral country, immediately following World War II, in order to avoid political posturing on the part of former combatants.
+The IOC decided to award the Games to Switzerland, a neutral country immediately following World War II, to avoid political posturing by former combatants.

 The impact of World War II was still being felt in 1948.
 The lack of financial resources and human energy made the organization of the Games challenging.
 Athletes were also affected by a lack of resources.
 Many competitors arrived with little or no equipment.
-In one notable case, Norwegian skiers had to borrow skis from the American team in order to compete.
+In one notable case, Norwegian skiers had to borrow skis from the American team to compete.